benkietzman/radial/README.md

 * storage:  Provides common memory storage synchronized across Radial instances.
 * websocket:  Provides the ability for upstream websites to communicate with Radial via a request/response protocol over WebSocket connections.

+# Client Instructions
+The client application should connect to Radial on either port 7234 (encrypted socket) or 7797 (WebSocket).
+The request is written in JSON format using name/value pairs and the line should end with a new line character.
+Every JSON request should have the "Interface" argument containing a valid registered interface.
+The request may or may not have additional arguments.
+It depends on the requirements of the interface being run.

+After a request has been sent by the client, Radial will return the details of the original request as well as any response data.
+If Radial was able to successfully process the request, a field of "Status" will be returned with a value of "okay".
+If Radial was unable to successfully process the request, a field of "Status" will returned with a value of "error" and an error message will be provided within the field "Error".

+Radial is capable of processing requests on multiple socket connections in parallel.
+It is also capable of processing multiple requests per socket connection.
+Radial returns responses based on the order of completion not the order of arrival.
+Radial never terminates the socket connection.
+It is always the client who must terminate the connection when finished sending and receiving data.

 # Route Key
 Within the code you will notice the following short keys used within JSON associative arrays: